companieshouse/styleguides/python.md

 Linting installation
 --------------------
+**What is Linting?**
+A lint, or a linter, is a tool that analyzes your code to flag programming errors, bugs and stylistic errors.
+Simply put, a linter is a tool that scans your code with the goal of finding issues that could lead to bugs or inconsistencies with code health and style.

 * You should have as a minimum [pylint](https://pylint.org/#install) installed in order to quality check code before merging any Pull Requests.
 You can find install instructions on the linked homepage and further setup instructions on their [github page](https://github.com/PyCQA/pylint).
 Here is a [nice tutorial](http://pylint.pycqa.org/en/latest/tutorial.html) should its usage not be clear.
 * You should add the following [.pylintrc](.pylintrc) file to any of your python projects' root directories - it is a highly customisable configuration file that enables code scoring.
 * With pylint installed, simply use it as shown below and reduce the errors in your files until you exceed a score of 9/10.